Key points:

 1. Do your research

-There are going to be high emotions and stress levels no matter how big or small your renovation, and if you are committing hard-earned dollars to a project, you want the best results.
+There are going to be high emotions and stress levels no matter how big or small your renovation, and if you’re committing hard-earned dollars to a project, you want the best results.

-If you expect to make a short-term return, it means that you are going to have to buy well.
-That means walking away from any property that is not under-priced.
-Don’t get caught up in an auction frenzy.
+If you expect to make a short-term return, it means that you’re going to have to buy well.
+This means walking away from any property that is not under-priced.
 Wait for the next one.

-If you are renovating, get your costings right and make sure of planning approvals.
-Understand the condition of the property so that you don’t find unpleasant surprises as you go.
+If you’re renovating, get your costings right.
+Commission a report into the condition of the property before purchase, so you don’t get unpleasant surprises as you renovate.
+And ensure you obtain any relevant planning approval.

 4. Be prepared for the work and challenges involved